Cognitive-AI-Technologies-LLC/astraq-vscode-ext-page-blazer/README.md

 2. Run the Flow – Replay tests on your app.
 Screenshots are taken at each step.
 3. AI Validates – OpenAI checks each screen for missing buttons, broken layouts, error messages, etc.
 4. Review Results – View passed/failed steps with visual proof and smart AI suggestions.
+5. Fix Prompt - Developer can use the generated prompts to fix the issues by providing code context to the LLMs.
-5. Improve Quickly – Edit, re-run, or clone flows directly from your IDE.
+6. Improve Quickly – Edit, re-run, or clone flows directly from your IDE.

 ##  Record a Flow -
 ![Demo](https://raw.githubusercontent.com/Cognitive-AI-Technologies-LLC/astraq-vscode-ext-page-blazer/main/record-step.gif)